jbcodeforce/ML-studies/docs/coding/langchain.md

     [Tavily](https://docs.tavily.com/) is the leading search engine optimized for LLMs.
 It provides factual, explicit and objective answers.
 It is a GPT researcher which queries, filters and aggregates over 20+ web sources per a single research task.
 It focuses on optimizing search for AI developers and autonomous AI agents.
 See [this git repo](https://github.com/assafelovic/gpt-researcher.git)

 * [Existing LangChain tools](https://python.langchain.com/docs/integrations/tools/)
-* [Define custom tool](https://python.langchain.com/docs/modules/tools/custom_tools/) using the @tool annotation on a function to expose it as a tool.
+* [Define custom tool](https://python.langchain.com/docs/modules/tools/custom_tools/) using the `@tool` annotation on a function to expose it as a tool.
 It uses the function name as the tool name and the function’s docstring as the tool’s description.
-The second approach is to subclass the langchain.pydantic_v1.BaseModel class.
-Finally the approach is to use `StructuredTool` dataclass.
+The second approach is to subclass the langchain.`pydantic_v1.BaseModel` class.
+Finally the last possible approach is to use `StructuredTool` dataclass.

 When doing agent we need to manage exception and implement handle_tool_error.